The Daring Gourmet

 • 1/2 teaspoon freshly ground black pepper

-• 1 cup heavy cream (see info about lower fat and non-dairy substitutions in blog post)
+• 1 cup heavy cream (see info in blog post above about about non-dairy alternatives)

 • 3 tablespoons chopped fresh parsley